The R-MA math teachers are a dedicated group who quietly go about doing their work each day. They don't need to brag; the facts speak for themselves:

 - R-MA competes in the Virginia Mathematics League, a monthly contest that is taken in the classroom.

 - Within the last few years, several students have scored 800 on math on the SATs as well as on the subject test (SAT II)!

 One of the great benefits of an R-MA education is the students have the flexibility to go as far as they are able in math, even at an extremely accelerated level.
 In addition, there is individualized placement, and a constant evaluation to ensure the students are placed where they belong.
-There are honors courses at every level and two AP classes, with more students in AP calculus than any other AP class within the school.
-In conjunction with these two AP courses, students can earn 5 hours of college credit from Shenandoah University.
+There are honors courses at every level and two AP classes, Calculus AB and Calculus BC with the hope of adding a third AP class, Statistics.
+In conjunction with these two AP courses, students can earn 14 hours of college credit from Shenandoah University.
 Advanced mathematics students can also join the Mu Alpha Theta honorary mathematics society.

 The hope of every R-MA math teacher is that their students learn to enjoy math.
 "Part of what you hope to instill is not just knowledge but an appreciation of it," explains Eric Barr, the department head.
 To this end, students don't just come to class and work on math problems.
 They experience math.

 Mr. Barr chooses a "Mathematician of the Month," and teaches about that person's life and how he/she influenced the world we live in today.
 "I like tying the history of math to what we're doing," says Mr. Barr.
 "It's not just facts and figures, but people's ideas and lives."
 Learning about the mathematicians' lives helps put their ideas into appropriate perspectives and time frames, giving students a new appreciation for the math they are learning.